akashbfx/AI-spatial-planner/README.md

 https://ai-spatial-planner-akashb.vercel.app/

-AI-integrated software prototype developed as part of the architectural thesis project: K-SPACE: Aerospace Innovation Hub, Thiruvananthapuram, Kerala.
+AI-integrated software prototype developed as part of the architectural thesis project: K-SPACE: Aerospace Innovation Hub, Thiruvananthapuram, Kerala. at NIT Calicut, Semester X

 An AI-powered coworking space layout generator.
 You describe your room and what furniture you need — it automatically generates multiple optimised layout options in under 500ms, with daylight analysis, an interactive canvas, and a natural language chat assistant. for office spaces